yoonaxes/VelocityAuth/README.md

 # VelocityAuth
+About
-An open source professional Velocity plugin used for authenticate premium and non-premium players.
+An powerful open source professional Velocity plugin which contains authenticate and logging system and has security features that protect your proxy against attacks.